 Zack's arm hugged him a little tighter, and Sephiroth stared at him with an unreadable look on his face.

 "They treated me as… delicate.
 Like I'd fall apart.
 Or others like I might be… dangerous."
 It was hard to say it, but it was true.
-For a while there, AVALANCHE hadn't been sure what to think.
+For a while there AVALANCHE hadn't been sure what to think.
 He remembered the room on the Highwind, admitting that he remembered he wasn't a SOLDIER, that he'd been a failed experiment; that he wasn't half the man he claimed he was.
-He remembered their shocked and dismayed expressions, how shaken the trust was there for a while.
+He remembered their shocked and dismayed expressions, how shaken the trust was there.

 The Turks though, especially Reno, had acted in moments like he was unstable, like he'd lose it the way Sephiroth had.
 That hurt, especially since they'd been right.
 Sephiroth wouldn't have gotten the Black Materia otherwise.